cheminfo/eln-docs/docs/30_structural_analysis/chromatography/gc-lc-ms-visualization/README.md

 ### GC-MS
 [Gas chromatography- mass spectrometry](https://en.wikipedia.org/wiki/Gas_chromatography–mass_spectrometry) (GC-MS) is an analytical technique that combines gas chromatography and mass spectrometry to identify different substances within a sample.
 It allows analysis and detection of tiny amounts of a substance by separation of the substances with the gas chromatograph, then identification with the mass spectrometer.

 First, the sample goes through the gas chromatograph.
 The different chemical compounds are separated according to their relative affinity for the stationary phase of a capillary column.
-The molecules come out of the column at different times (retention times) and therefore enter at differents times into the mass spectrometer.
-In the mass spectrometer, the molecules are breaking into ionized fragments that are detected using their mass-to-charge ratio.
+The molecules come out of the column at different times (retention times) and therefore enter the mass spectrometer at different times.
+In the mass spectrometer, the molecules are broken into ionized fragments that are detected using their mass-to-charge ratio.

 ![GCMS](images/GCMS.gif)